chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 * Use "Edge betweenness" as the attribute for the weight
 * Run the module, you should get two groups, led by #1 and #34 .
 Are they close to the [real partition displayed here](http://historicaldataninjas.com/karate-club-network/)?

+[**REPORT**] Include in your report an image of the Karate Club network with nodes painted according to clusters.

 # DELIVER (INDIVIDUALLY)

-Deliver a report in PDF containing three images:
+Deliver a report in PDF containing everything marked [**REPORT**] above.
+Maximum 4 pages.

-* an image of the network from Les Misérables, styled in any way you want,
-* an image of the network from US Companies, styled in any way you want, and
-* an image of the Karate Club network with nodes painted according to clusters.

-Use File > Export as image, and then insert the images in your document.
+Remember to use File > Export as image, and then insert the images in your document.